 9.7.3.
 If the PEP does not complete the business items of a calendar meeting, the Chairperson may adjourn or recess the meeting to a specified date and time, or instruct the Secretary to reschedule the unfinished business at the next calendar meeting.

-9.8 Construction of Calendar Meeting Agenda
+9.8.
+Construction of Calendar Meeting Agenda

 9.8.1.
 All resolutions requiring action by the PEP shall be submitted to the Secretary at least five (5) days in advance of the deadline for the provision of public notice of the meeting.